Rx Kids FAQ

 How are expansion communities selected?

-Rx Kids takes an approach of targeted universalism: our program is for EVERYONE in a selected low-income community.
+Rx Kids is designed for entire communities—whether that’s a zip code, city, or county.
 Expansion communities are selected based on various characteristics that indicate a high level of need, including, but not limited to: high levels of child poverty, poor maternal health/birth outcomes, and geographic disparities.
 Communities are also selected based on feasibility of running the program: factors such as population size, presence of community partners who want to act as champions, and obtaining additional funding also impact the selection of expansion communities.

 What does the research on cash say?